 28. Updo For Thin Hair

 Thin hair can be challenging to style, but it can be worn in many different updos for a stylish and sophisticated finish.
 The goal is to achieve a look that complements your hair texture and makes it appear fuller and thicker.
-This can be achieved with styles that create contrast, for example, with an interesting parting or with braids on one side, or by creating interesting shapes in the hair, like unique buns, to give the illusion of thicker hair and give it dimension.
-You want to take care not to create a look that is too complicated or would cause tension on the scalp, resulting in breakage.
+This can be achieved with styles that create contrast, for example, with an interesting parting or braids on one side, or by creating interesting shapes in the hair, like unique buns, to give the illusion of thicker hair giving it dimension.
+You want to avoid creating a look that is too complicated or would cause tension on the scalp, resulting in breakage.

 29. Updos With Braids for Black Hair

 Braids are a protective style that can help reduce daily grooming time, reducing friction and preventing breakage.
 You can create braids with your natural hair or extensions, depending on the length and thickness you wish to achieve.
 There are multiple braids, from simple styles like cornrows created using the underhand braiding technique; To more intricate braids, allowing you to choose the look that best suits your preference.
 You can also work the hair into a braided updo for an effortlessly chic style that keeps the hair off the neck.
 Braided updos are great for formal occasions or special events.
 They can also be styled to be messy and unstructured for a carefree aesthetic that is perfect for every day.